GoInterject/GoInterject.github.io/bApps/bFinancials/FRxCatalog.md

 description: Step by step guide on using Interject Financials - Epicor financial report templates.
 ---

-The FRx Catalog includes everything you'll need to replace you FRx reporting process with Interject for  Financials without recreating it from scratch.
-It offers an easy reference when configuring Interject for Financials, and it includes the following tabs:
+The FRx Catalog includes everything you'll need to replace your FRx reporting process with Interject Financials without recreating it from scratch.
+It offers an easy reference when configuring Interject Financials, and it includes the following tabs:

 <table>
     <tr>